Waterloo named home for Sustainable Development Solutions Network Canada, in partnership with WGSI.

 The University of Waterloo is a natural host for the network, as it is home to the country’s largest Faculty of Environment.
 A key component of Waterloo’s involvement in the SDSN comes from cross-Canada collaboration.
 The SDSN invites all institutions interested in helping realize the United Nations' Sustainable Development Goals to reach out and join the network.

 We all have a role to play in tackling the toughest challenges facing the planet.
-It’s the duty of the SDSN to harness the amazing potential we have in this country, connect talent and resources, & foster collaboration that can actually make a difference to policy and action.
-If you have passion for change, we want to hear from you. — Jon Beale, Manager of SDSN Canada.
+It’s the duty of the SDSN to harness the amazing potential we have in this country, connect talent and resources, & foster collaboration that can actually make a difference to policy and action. — Jon Beale, Manager of SDSN Canada.